Health and Insurance

 All international students must have valid health insurance while in Norway.
 The University of Bergen does not provide liability insurance for students.

-Students travelling to Norway are required to obtain valid travel and medical insurance for their entire stay in Norway.
+Students travelling to Norway are required to obtain valid travel and health insurance for their entire stay in Norway.
 In some cases students can become members of the Norwegian National Insurance Scheme.

 To find out if you can become a member of the Norwegian National Insurance Scheme or if you should have a social security coverage from your home country, please visit their website "Foreign students in Norway".